willtheorangeguy/deedown/SECURITY.md

 ## Supported Versions

-The following versions of PyWorkout are currently supported:
+The following versions of deedown are currently supported:

 | Version | Supported          |
 | ------- | ------------------ |